|Nutritional Guidelines (per serving)|

 - 5 slices bread (whole wheat works best)

 - Salt and black pepper to taste

 - Optional: drizzle of olive oil or ketchup

 Gather the ingredients.

 Pre-heat the oven to 400 F and lightly line or grease a large (one-pound) loaf pan.
 Set aside.

-Heat the vegan margarine or oil in a skillet, and saute onion until soft, about 4-5 minutes.
+Heat the vegan margarine or oil in a skillet, and saute onion until soft, about 4 to 5 minutes.
 Then set aside.